Tag: Seth Godin

 People that are not familiar with how we go about our business will think ‘gosh, that’s risky’.
 And of course, to a large extent, they are right.

-As with many disciplines that require a great deal of skill and practise (to merely achieve mediocrity), it comes across as risky because most don’t take the time and effort to learn.
+As with many disciplines that require a great deal of skill and practise (to simply achieve mediocrity), it comes across as risky because most don’t take the time and effort to learn.

-Ironically a significant draw for us to day-trading is the control of risk.
+Ironically a principal draw for us to day-trading is the control of risk.

-Our e-book on the subject, release date within the first quarter of next year, shows, in some detail how this is possible.
+Our e-book on the subject to be released within the first quarter of next year shows, we think, in some detail how this is possible.

 Day trading, if done well and with practice, can provide a consistent daily or weekly return.
 So unlike other more traditional trade or investment methods.